lebrunthibault/Protocol-0-backend/README.md

 body of the click commands

 ### powershell
-Startup command for the midi server and celery
+Startup command for my terminal

 ### cli.py
-The main cli interface for the backend, using click
+A few cli commands that I run from the terminal / windows task scheduler

 ### tail_protocol0_logs.py
 A script tailing the ableton log file and applying filtering / formatting / colouring to show only the script information.

 ## ./sr
 Sidekick project : control ableton via vocal commands.